 Yto confirm that you want to erase the volume, then press Return.
 Terminal shows the progress as the bootable installer is created.

 - When Terminal says that it's done, the volume will have the same name as the installer you downloaded, such as Install macOS Catalina.
 You can now quit Terminal and eject the volume.

 * If your Mac is using macOS Sierra or earlier, include the

---applicationpath argument, similar to the way this argument is used in the commands for Sierra and El Capitan.
+--applicationpath argument, similar to the way this argument is used in the command for El Capitan.

 Use the bootable installer

 After creating the bootable installer, follow these steps to use it:

 - Plug the bootable installer into a compatible Mac.

 - Use Startup Manager or Startup Disk preferences to select the bootable installer as the startup disk, then start up from it.
 Your Mac will start up to macOS Recovery.